Meet our Culinary Team

 The Culinary Team on the Steamboat NATCHEZ has a diverse background in food preparation and presentation.

-Meet each of them as food service professsionals and intriguing individuals.
+Let us introduce you to two of our food service professsionals and intriguing individuals.

 Byron Fennidy, Sous Chef